Yves Michaud (politician): Background

+Michaud died in Montreal on March 19, 2024, at the age of 94.
+No official cause of death was given, but it was reported in 2022 that he had Alzheimer's disease.

 Member of the legislature

-He joined the ranks of the Liberal Party of Quebec and was elected in the Gouin riding in the 1966 provincial election, which the Liberals lost.
+Michaud joined the ranks of the Liberal Party of Quebec and was elected in the Gouin riding in the 1966 provincial election, which the Liberals lost.
 He became friends with fellow Liberals René Lévesque and Robert Bourassa, who would both later become Premiers of Quebec.

 In 1969, Michaud left the Liberal Party and sat as an Independent to protest against the passage of Bill 63, a controversial language legislation.
 He ran for re-election as a Liberal candidate in the 1970 election, but was defeated by 12 votes by Parti Québécois candidate Guy Joron.

 Parti Québécois supporter

-He joined the Parti Québécois in the subsequent years and ran as was a candidate of this party in the district of Bourassa in 1973 Quebec general election.
-He lost against Liberal Lise Bacon.
+Michaud joined the Parti Québécois in the subsequent years and ran as a candidate of this party in the district of Bourassa in the 1973 Quebec general election.
+He lost against Liberal candidate Lise Bacon.

-He then founded Le Jour, the first daily newspaper promoting Quebec independence.
+Michaud then founded Le Jour, the first daily newspaper promoting Quebec independence.
 In 1979, he was in charge of the Quebec Government House of Paris.

-Michaud has called the English language a scar and disfigurement on the face of Montreal.
-He has also described the language situation in Quebec as a cancer that occasionally goes into remission.
+Michaud called the English language a scar and disfigurement on the face of Montreal.
+He also described the language situation in Quebec as a cancer that occasionally goes into remission.